 Step 2.
 Move the Steam games folder to the new directory.

 Step 3.
 Launch the Steam client and click on Steam > Settings.

 Step 4.
 Select the Downloads section and click on the Steam Library Folder button.

 Step 5.
-Click on Add Library Folder button and click on Select to choose the location that your Steam games are move to.
+Click on Add Library Folder button and click on Select to choose the location that your Steam games are moved to.